digipost/digipost-api-client-dotnet/docs/_v9_1/2_send_messages.md

 ### Client configuration

-`ClientConfig` is a container for all the connection specific paramters that you can set.
+`ClientConfig` is a container for all the connection specific parameters that you can set.

 ``` csharp